langshake/langshake-it/README.md

 - Only built `.html` files are processed (no `.jsx`/`.mdx` source parsing)
 - Extraction is robust to missing or malformed files
-- The CLI never overwrites or deletes user files—except to append the `llm-json` line to robots.txt if needed
+- The CLI never overwrites or deletes user files except the generated json files

 ---